-There are four ways to import tunes into Tunebook: You can browse for ABC files on the Internet, you can connect to Tunebook from a Web browser and use a form to upload files into it, you can use iTunes file sharing, or you can enter new tunes in a text editor.
+There are many ways to import tunes into Tunebook: You can browse for ABC files on the Internet using tunebook's builtin Web browser, connect to Tunebook from a Web browser and use a form to upload files into it, use iTunes file sharing, send tunes from another application such as DropBox, or you can enter new tunes in a text editor.

-To browse for tunes, press the "Manage" tab at the bottom of the main screen, then choose "Import Tunes".
+To browse for tunes on the Web, tap the Settings button and select "Import Tunes from Web" (on the iPhone, this is in the "Manage" tab).
 This will display a Web browser which allows you to wander the Web in search of ABC files.
 You can enter a URL into the address bar at the top, or you can press the "Bonjour" button at the top right which will allow you to find local Web sites published on Bonjour.
 This is useful if your ABC files are on your local computer and you have a Web server to access them.
 If you click on a link to an ABC file (a file with the extension ".abc"), Tunebook will ask you if you want to import the tunes in it.
-If the page you're viewing actually is an ABC file, then click on the "Import" button at the bottom right to import it.
+If the page you're viewing actually is an ABC file, then click on the "Import" button at the top right to import it.